Queen Mab. London, W. Clark, 1821.

-8vo., pp. 182; without dedication leaf and terminal advertisement leaf, as is often the case; otherwise a good, clean copy in recent quarter calf and boards.
+8vo, pp. 182; without dedication leaf and terminal advertisement leaf, as is often the case; otherwise a good, clean copy in recent blue morocco-backed boards with drab sides, spine lettered directly in gilt.

 £950